nasa/cumulus-orca/tasks/post_copy_request_to_queue/README.md

     post_copy_request_to_queue

 FUNCTIONS
-    handler(event: Dict[str, Any], context: Any) -> Dict[str, Any]
+    handler(event: Dict[str, Any], context: None) -> None
         Lambda handler.
 Queries the DB and then posts to the recovery queue and DB queue.
         Args:
-            event: A dict with the following keys:
-                granule_id: The unique ID of the granule to retrieve status for. asyncOperationId (Optional): The unique ID of the asyncOperation.
+            event: A dictionary coming from the S3 bucket trigger event.
+See schemas/input.json for more information.
             context: An object provided by AWS Lambda.
-Used for context tracking.
+Unused.

           Environment Vars:
+              PREFIX (string): the prefix
               DATABASE_PORT (string): the database port.
 The standard is 5432.
               DATABASE_NAME (string): the name of the database.
               DATABASE_USER (string): the name of the application user.
-                'PREFIX' (string): The prefix used in names.
-                OS_ENVIRON_DB_QUEUE_URL_KEY (string): The AWS SQS URL for the DB queue.
+              DB_QUEUE_URL (string): the SQS URL for status-update-queue RECOVERY_QUEUE_URL (string): the SQS URL for staged_recovery_queue Parameter store:
+              {prefix}-drdb-host (string): host name that will be retrieved from secrets manager {prefix}-drdb-user-pass (string):db password that will be retrieved from secrets manager
+        Returns:
+          None
+        Raises:
+          Exception: If unable to retrieve the SQS URLs or exponential retry fields from env variables.

+    exponential_delay(base_delay: int, exponential_backoff: int) -> int:
+        Exponential delay function.
+This function is used for retries during failure.
+        Args:
+            base_delay: Number of seconds to wait between recovery failure retries.
+            exponential_backoff: The multiplier by which the retry interval increases during each attempt.
+        Returns:
+            An integer which is multiplication of base_delay and exponential_backoff.
+        Raises:
+            None
+    task(records: List[Dict[str, Any]], db_queue_url: str, recovery_queue_url: str, max_retries: int, retry_sleep_secs: int retry_backoff: int,) -> None:
+        Task called by the handler to perform the work.
+This task queries all entries from orca_recoverfile table that match the given filename and whose status_id is 'PENDING'.
+The result is then sent to the staged-recovery-queue SQS and status-update-queue SQS.

+      Args:
+          records: A list of dictionary passed through from the handler.
+          db_queue_url: The SQS URL of status_update_queue
-                OS_ENVIRON_RECOVERY_QUEUE_URL_KEY (string): The AWS SQS URL for the recovery queue.
+          recovery_queue_url: The SQS URL of staged_recovery_queue
+          max_retries: Number of times the code will retry in case of failure.
+          retry_sleep_secs: Number of seconds to wait between recovery failure retries.
+          retry_backoff: The multiplier by which the retry interval increases during each attempt.
+      Returns:
+          None
+      Raises:
+          Exception: If unable to retrieve key_path or db parameters, convert db result to json, or post to queue.
 ```